zopefoundation/z3c.contents/src/z3c/contents/README.txt

   >>> from z3c.form.testing import setupFormDefaults
   >>> setupFormDefaults()

-And we need to configure our contents.pt template for the ContentsPage (we also configure the template for the search sub form here too)
+And we need to configure our contents.pt template for the ContentsPage.
+We also configure the template for the search sub form here too.

   >>> import os
   >>> import sys